stride3d/stride/Readme.md

 * **modularity** to provide a set modular shaders each focusing on a single rendering technique, more easily manageable

 * **reusability** to maximize code reuse between shaders

+## Contribute

+You can fork the repository, clone it with submodules and create PRs.